cse110-sp24-group5/cse110-sp24-group5/README.md

 - **Role Selection**: Select roles that you fulfilled on a given day.
 - **Saving Data**: All input data is saved to localStorage upon clicking the save button.

-**Note**: This is just the MVP.
-Some features, including mood tracking, are still being fixed.

 ## Team Page

 Learn more about our team [here](https://cse110-sp24-group5.github.io/cse110-sp24-group5/admin/team).